kit-cat08/Pokemon-Virtual-Life/README.md

 * How is it unique: This virtual life puts the user in the shoes of a real Pokémon trainer.
 They are in charge of training, taking care of, and improving their Pokémon.
 The virtual life reflects real-life aspects of taking care of pets, but with Pokémon.
 For example, if you give your Pokémon a treat, its happiness will increase.

 # How to Run the Program
+The user will begin to run the program and choose their type of Pokémon pet they would like to take care of.
+Then they will pick from a list of options to interact with their pet.
+Random events will occur at random times.
+The user will be able to interact with their pet as long as it is still alive.

 # Overview of Program Features
+* Users can feed, train,
 # Class Diagram
 * https://drive.google.com/file/d/1ghPg438CBFuYn4R6XsFTAtFQMhDF32kf/view?usp=sharing